nesl/ice40_examples/README.md

 Follow the instructions here: https://www.virtualbox.org/ in order to install the free VirtualBox virtual machine software for your operating system of choice.
 You must also install the VirtualBox extension pack, listed here: https://www.virtualbox.org/wiki/Downloads to ensure that the USB pass through to your FPGA works.

 Downloading the VM Image:
-Download one the followingBased on Ubuntu 14.0.4 pre-made virtual machine image here:
+Download one the following pre-made virtual machine images here:

 * https://ucla.box.com/s/jrd58laojxagop5urewt6qawcrhzwzm5 (from April 2020: latest versions of all the tools and Ubuntu; needs testing)
 * https://ucla.box.com/s/fyapf4i4462b5od4ml5p057aljtvq2rx (from 2016: older versions of various tools and Ubuntu; been used extensively)